-APPENDIX E - Strategic Waste Sites
+APPENDIX C - Strategic Waste Sites

 The existing strategic sites, identified on the Waste Diagram and listed in the table below, are the most significant waste management facilities operating in Sandwell.
-They have been identified through a detailed analysis of all known licenced and exempt facilities.
+They have been identified through a detailed analysis of all known licensed and exempt facilities.
 Sandwell Council will safeguard all existing strategic and other waste management facilities from inappropriate development, to maintain existing levels of waste management capacity and meet Strategic Objective 13.

-Strategic Waste Sites